JonKing93/pdsi/README.md

 If you are experiencing slow run times, try running pdsi on chunks of data sites.
 Running on 1000 to 10000 sites at a time could be a good starting point.

+### Credits

+This PDSI function is based on a script written by Dave Meko.
+It was updated by Jonathan King in 2020 to efficiently process multiple sites.